VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 vim.keymap.set('n', 'gl', '<cmd>lua vim.diagnostic.open_float()<cr>')
 ```

-I would love to explain all the options `vim.diagnostic.config()` supports but we don't time for that.
+I would love to explain all the options `vim.diagnostic.config()` supports but we don't have time for that.
 If you want to know more you can [read the documentation](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.config()).

 ## What else do we get for free?